HousewareHQ/dbt_stripe_metrics/README.md

 ## Metrics

-This package contains tranformed models built on top of [Fivetran Stripe source package](https://github.com/fivetran/dbt_stripe_source).
+This package contains transformed models built on top of [Fivetran Stripe source package](https://github.com/fivetran/dbt_stripe_source).
 A dependency on the source package is declared in this package's `packages.yml` file, so it will automatically download when you run `dbt deps`.
 The metrics offered by this package are described below

 | **metric**                          | **description**                                                                                                                                                                                                                              |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|